brianjknight/Criminal-Database-Project/project_documents/design_document.md

 U4.
 As a customer, I want to add a new crime to person's list of crimes.

 U5.
-As a customer, I want to update a crime in a person's list if a case status changes (pending, convicted, acquitted, etc.).
+As a customer, I want to update a state if a person moves.

 U6.
 As a customer, I want to delete a criminal record if ordered to be expunged by the court.

 U7.
-As a customer, I want to retrieve crimes by status.
+As a customer, I want to retrieve all CriminalRecords by state for statistical purposes.

 U8.
-As a customer, I want to retrieve crimes by date.
+As a customer, I want to retrieve crimes by status.

 U9.
-As a customer, I want to retrieve crimes by offense level.
+As a customer, I want to retrieve crimes by date.

 U10.
-As a customer, I want to retrieve crimes by location.
+As a customer, I want to retrieve crimes by offense level.

 U11.
-As a customer, I want to retrieve all CriminalRecords by state for statistical purposes.
+As a customer, I want to retrieve crimes by location.

 ## 4. Project Scope